squidfunk/mkdocs-material/docs/getting-started.md

 ### with docker

-???+ warning

-    The Docker container is intended for local previewing purposes only and is not suitable for deployment.
-This is because the web server used by MkDocs for live previews is not designed for production use and may have security vulnerabilities.

 The official [Docker image] is a great way to get up and running in a few minutes, as it comes with all dependencies pre-installed.
 Open up a terminal and pull the image with: